Wake up! Healthy relationships are not boring, that’s called peace – Reasons why healthy Love feels weird

 Conflict – or arguments – kept your relationship “alive”

 Not thriving, just alive.
-Again, think of the defibrillator.
+Think of a defribrilator.
 It’s like being resuscitated on the operating table until you get a single, faint heartbeat.
-Unhealthy relationships depend on this, but without addressing or fixing the root – at least not long enough before they’re back to the same cycle that landed them in the OR in the first place.
-You could call this beating a dead horse.
+Unhealthy relationships depend on this, but without addressing or fixing the root – at least not long enough before they’re back to the same cycle that landed your relationship in the OR in the first place.

 Alas, it’s common for those to end up sabotaging a good thing.
 In a “boring” relationship, you won’t need to actively disrupt the peace to know it is alive and thriving.